 I have been a competitive alpine ski racer my entire life.
-Growing up mainly in Connecticut, I would usually leave and go to Vermont for the whole weekend to train.
-By the 8th grade, I was in a special boarding school to facilitate my racing and stayed there through high school.
+Growing up mainly in Connecticut, I often left for Vermont for the weekend to train.
+By the 8th grade, I was in a boarding school to facilitate my racing and stayed there through high school.
 We would ski in the morning and take classes until late at night.
 The most exciting part was traveling to faraway exotic places like Chile and Japan to compete, completing my academic work independently until returning home.
 Ski racing is an extreme sport that requires tremendous physical, mental, and emotional fortitude to compete successfully.
 My happiest hours were spent in a spandex suit, skiing at 60 mph, often in the rain, hail, sleet, and snow.
 My highest moment was when we made the US Junior Olympic Team.

 My interests changed abruptly at 18, and my adolescent dreams of becoming the fastest woman on skis in the world were reborn on one fateful day in Boston.
-I was standing at the finish line at the Boston Marathon when the bombs full of nails and metal fragments went off, sending metal shards tearing through dozens of people, leaving some dead, many gravely injured, and people were bleeding all around me.
+I was standing at the finish line at the Boston Marathon when the bombs full of nails and metal fragments went off, sending metal shards tearing through dozens of people, leaving some dead, and many gravely injured, with people bleeding all around me.
 At first, I just stood there breathing, helpless, in shock but unhurt myself; my first reaction was to run into Lord and Taylor's store for shelter.
 When I had composed myself to the point where I was getting ready to walk back out to help the wounded, medical personnel was arriving from all sides.
 I had just turned 19 and was in my first year of nursing school.

 This experience profoundly heightened my appreciation for my chosen career.
 I began to reflect upon how my life as an athlete had prepared me well for a career in nursing, particularly concerning emergency care: constant and immense pressure requiring split-second decision-making with life and death consequences, thinking on one’s feet, and giving one’s all.